 So it was in twilight Saturday evening at Churchill Downs, when a four-year-old colt named Blame cantered back toward the finish line, bathed in the artificial glow cast earthward from tall light towers.
-He had won the $5 million Breeders' Cup Classic by
+He had won the $5 million Breeders' Cup Classic by holding off Zenyatta by a desperate head in the final strides, turning a thunderous roar to a stunned silence at the wire.
+It was Zenyatta's first defeat after 19 consecutive victories, including last year's Classic, a three-year run that propelled the six-year-old mare to a place among the best racehorses in history and pushed her struggling sport into public view.

 Now Garrett Gomez brought Blame back toward the winners circle and in a small patch of earth not far from the finish line, groom Mario Espinoza walked Zenyatta toward her barn on the backstretch.
 Her muscular chest was spackled with light brown mud.
 Here Gomez stopped on Blame, turned to face Zenyatta and then saluted her with his right hand.
 Not once, but twice, a winning human being bestowing respect on a beaten, riderless animal.
 And of course the message was less for the towering mare than for the crestfallen crowd behind her in the grandstand.